JonathanPhillips/Football_Streamlit_v1/README.md

 #### Notes
 - To run: streamlit run football.py
-- Scraps data from pro-football-reference.com
+- Scrapes data from pro-football-reference.com
 - Data needs to be cleaned
 - Plans are to expand into more than just rushing stats